 HOW TO MAKE ICE CREAM IN A CAN

-2. Tape the lid well with masking or duct tape to ensure that the liquid doesn't spill.
+Tape the lid well with masking or duct tape to ensure that the liquid doesn't spill.
 There are various types of tape that can be used for this purpose.
 So, make sure that you get a good tape to keep it in place.

-4. Roll it back and forth on the cement.
+Roll the ice cream in a can back and forth on the cement.
 You can also place it on a beach towel and roll it back and forth.

 CAN KIDS HELP WITH THIS?

 Yes, children can certainly help make ice cream.
 The process will take 10-15 minutes, so just be advised that you will most likely need to jump and help with the rolling when they get tired.